monktastic/no-more-contempt/old/index-old-6.md

 > _For so long as the root of wickedness is hidden, it is strong.
 But when it is recognized, it is dissolved.
 When it is revealed, it perishes. ...
 It is powerful because we have not recognized it._ — The Gospel of Philip

-What if nearly everything you're doing to "fight evil" is actually strengthening it — and moreover, what if part of you already knows this but is actively concealing it from your conscious mind?
+What if nearly everything you're doing to "fight evil" is secretly strengthening it — and moreover, what if part of you already knows this, but is actively concealing it from your conscious mind?

+[//]: # (Upon seeing this, you would suddenly lose the ability to contemptuously judge anybody — and paradoxically, it is precisely this lack of contempt that would enable you to be of genuine service in fighting evil.)

-There's an insidious mechanism within our minds that prevents us from consciously confronting the full implications of our behavior.
+[//]: # (There's an insidious mechanism that prevents us from consciously confronting the full implications of our behavior.
 It is only once we see this that we begin to understand the secret mechanism behind _all_ evil.
 Until then, we have no hope of defeating it.
-We can only amplify it.
+We can only amplify it.)

-The Devil hides in the very last place you would ever look.
+[//]: # (The Devil hides in the very last place you would ever look.)

 ---

 Take a moment to reflect on what's wrong with the world, and bring to mind the people responsible.
 Don't they seem not only morally defective, but somehow _fundamentally_ so?
 Do you feel contempt for them, or maybe even malice?
-Such people cannot be fixed; they can only be subdued or punished.
-It feels like the contempt is there to help us accomplish those goals and thereby improve the world, but this is a sinister lie.
-It exists only to shield you from something your subconscious is secretly doing: preparing to justify behaviors that will elevate or otherwise enrich you at the world's expense — and make you feel _righteous_ about it.
+Such people cannot be helped; they can only be subdued or punished.
+It feels like contempt exists to help us accomplish this and thereby improve the world, but this is a sinister lie.
+It exists only to shield you from something your subconscious is secretly doing: preparing to _darken_ the world in a way that appears "righteous."

+[//]: # (justify behaviors that will elevate or otherwise enrich you at the world's expense — and to make you feel _righteous_ about it.)

 This is not something I can convince you of, so I won't even try.
-But here's the thing: part of you already knows it.
+But here's the crazy thing: part of you already knows it.
 You don't enjoy mocking or shaming your enemies to help them (or anyone else) "see the light," or to make the world a better place.
 You do it to make yourself feel superior.
 It may temporarily suppress their misbehavior (in public, anyway), but it _will_ increase the net hostility and polarization in the world.
-You may tell yourself that it won't, or that it's their fault if it does, or that the benefits outweigh the drawbacks, but part of you knows that these are just lame excuses for malicious behavior.
+You may tell yourself that it won't, or that it's their fault if it does, or that the benefits still outweigh the drawbacks, but part of you knows that these are just lame excuses for malicious behavior.

 To be clear, it's not that shame and mockery can't be helpful.
 They probably can — but when they're motivated by contempt, a deep part of us isn't actually _trying_ to help.
 It has a much darker goal in mind, and is actively shielding you from consciously recognizing this.
-Why?

 ---